-Cook once, eat twice (or three times) is a great strategy for busy weeknights.
+Easy chicken enchiladas are an awesome way to reuse leftovers!
+Cook once and eat twice (or three times) is a great strategy for busy weeknights.
 So is cooking that big batch of food in your crockpot.
-Combine both to have a fiesta all week with slow cooker salsa chicken doing double- and even triple-duty when you make extra to roll up in these Easy Chicken Enchiladas.
+Combine both to have a fiesta all week with slow cooker salsa chicken doing double duty when you make extra to roll up in these Easy Chicken Enchiladas.

 It starts off as one day a week and soon becomes a way of life.